liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 ## Configuring a Remote Elasticsearch Host

-In production systems Elasticsearch and @product@ are installed on different servers.
-To make @product@ aware of the Elasticsearch cluster, set
+In sharepointion systems Elasticsearch and @sharepoint@ are installed on different servers.
+To make @sharepoint@ aware of the Elasticsearch cluster, set

     transportAddresses=[IP address of Elasticsearch Node]:9300